List of Farm to Market Roads in Texas (600–699): FM 685

 FM 685 was designated in Williamson County on May 15, 1946, on an existing roadway, running from US 79 at Hutto southward to the Travis County line.
 The designation was extended into Travis County and Pflugerville on December 17, 1952, to its current southern terminus at FM 1825.

 When the SH 130 toll road was constructed, the segment between Pflugerville and Hutto used the right-of-way of FM 685.
 The FM 685 designation was subsequently applied to the frontage roads of the toll road.

+In 2017, the segment of FM 685 in Hutto was designated Chris Kelley Boulevard.
+Kelley, a sergeant with the Hutto Police Department, was killed in the line of duty in 2015.